 Grasshopper Cookies come in a variety of styles.
-For this particular recipe, you are making a chocolate based cookie with flour, cocoa powder, baking soda, sugar, brown sugar, butter, vanilla, eggs and the Andes Mints.
-You will put the Peppermint Extract into the mint frosting which is made up of butter, powdered sugar, and food dye.
+For this particular recipe, you are making a chocolate cookie base with flour, cocoa powder, baking soda, sugar, brown sugar, butter, vanilla extract, eggs and Andes Mints.
+You will put the peppermint extract into the mint frosting which is made up of butter, powdered sugar, and green food dye.
 It is a very small amount of peppermint extract because if you use too much it can make your grasshopper cookies very very “minty”.
 The chocolate glaze is a simple one made up of chocolate chips, butter and chopped andes mints.

 - Make these gluten free by using almond flour instead of regular flour but double check on your substitution ratios.